Wil Myers Player Props: Reds vs. Pirates

-After batting .289 with two doubles, two home runs, three walks and eight RBI in his past 10 games, Wil Myers and the Cincinnati Reds take on the Pittsburgh Pirates (who will start Roansy Contreras) at 6:35 PM ET on Thursday.
+After batting .256 with a double, two home runs, a walk and eight RBI in his past 10 games, Wil Myers and the Cincinnati Reds face the Pittsburgh Pirates (who will hand the ball to Mitch Keller) at 6:35 PM ET on Friday.

-In his previous game he had a one-hit showing (1-for-4) against the Rays.
+In his last game he had a hitless performance (0-for-4) against the Pirates.

 Wil Myers Game Info & Props vs. the Pirates